PenguinPoweredApps/PythonToDo/README.md

 ## Configuration

-To set up your email integration, navigate to the .env section in the app.
+To set up your email integration, navigate to the .env file in the app.
 Enter your email credentials and mail server address.
+Configure your email settings in a .env file, in the format as below.

+EMAIL_USER=username
+EMAIL_PASS=password
+IMAP_URL=imap.example.com

 ## Contributing